polytope-labs/ismp/consensus-client.md

         proof_2: Vec<u8>,
     ) -> Result<(), Error>;

-    /// Return the unbonding period (i.e the time it takes for a validator's deposit to be unstaked from the network) fn unbonding_period(&self) -> Duration;

     /// Return an implementation of a [`StateMachineClient`] for the given state mahcine identifier.
 Return an error if the identifier is unknown. fn state_machine(&self, state_machine_id: StateMachine) -> Result<Box<dyn StateMachineClient>, Error>;
 }